rainwaterone/nvim-plugins/lazy/dressing.nvim/README.md

         cursorlineopt = "both",
         -- disable highlighting for the brackets around the numbers winhighlight = "MatchParen:",
+        -- adds padding at the left border statuscolumn = " ",
       },

       -- These can be integers or a float between 0 and 1 (e.g. 0.4 for 40%)